 Now 10 years later I’m due to photograph one of my fellow Nah-Jee-Wah counsellors wedding’s.
 What an awesome way to tie off an experience on it’s 10th anniversary.

 Are you thinking about going to work on an American Summer Camp?
-It’s a great experience but I obviously have a grand perspective of the whole saga so feel free to reach out and drop me a question no matter how silly it sounds in your head.
+It’s a great experience but I obviously have a grand perspective of the whole saga.
+If you have any questions then feel free to reach out and drop me a message not matter how silly it may sound in your head.